 This regiment served in New South Wales, Western Australia and South Australia between 1833-1839.
 They then left for Madras, India.

 Published in the Mirror (Perth), 19th March 1938 page 11.
 Oh dear.
+Sorry about the attitude.

-39th (Dorsetshire) Regiment of Foot
+39th Regiment of Foot (Dorsetshire)

 The regiment arrived in New South Wales late in 1825.
 In 1826 a detachment under Major Ralph Darling was sent from NSW with a party of convicts to establish a penal colony where Albany is now situated, before the French could claim the area.